 Explore ideologies that influenced the nation's founding with writing from Thomas Paine, Adam Smith, David Hume, and John Locke, Thomas Jefferson, and John Adams.
 A special section highlights Patrick Henry and his passionate plea for independence from Great Britain.

 View a diagram, historical designs, and handling instructions.
 This section includes U.S. Code about the flag and an informational pamphlet.

-The First Edition of the Manual for the United States of America is still available (separately) for iPhone and iPod Touch on the App Store.
+Our new USA Manual Express is still available (separately) for iPhone and iPod Touch on the App Store.